Vulnerability Disclosure Policy

 - Accepted targets are coderpad.io and all its existing subdomains.

-- Severity and rewards are decided solely by our team, and we retain the right to determine if the submitted vulnerability is eligible.
+- Severity and rewards are decided solely by our team, don’t assess the criticality level, we do, and retain the right to determine if the submitted vulnerability is eligible.

 - Rewards are determined on the basis of the severity level per the below table (note: the table is provided as example of severity, but does not constitute a commitment or contract in any way).
 Reward amount decisions are final.